TirthPOnTechU/Calendar/README.md

 # Calendar
 Calendar C++ Program

-This program displays a simple calendar based on user preference of yearly/monthly
+This program displays a simple calendar based on user preference of yearly/monthly view